Skip to main content

 favorite_drink_hot: {{ .Values.favorite.drink.hot }}

-When recursiveMerge is set to false in the HelmChart custom resource manifest file, the ConfigMap for the deployed application includes the following key value pairs:
+When recursiveMerge is set to false, the ConfigMap for the deployed application includes the following key value pairs:

 favorite_day: null